nodejs/node-addon-api/README.md

-# **Node.js API (N-API) Package**
+# **node-addon-api module**

-This package contains **header-only C++ wrapper classes** for the **ABI-stable Node.js API** also known as **N-API**, providing C++ object model and exception handling semantics with low overhead.
-It guarantees backward compatibility when used with older versions of Node.js that do not have N-API built-in.
+This module contains **header-only C++ wrapper classes** which simplify the use of the C based [N-API](https://nodejs.org/dist/latest/docs/api/n-api.html) provided by Node.js when using C++.
+It provides a C++ object model and exception handling semantics with low overhead.

-N-API is an API for building native addons.
+N-API is an ABI stable C interface provided by Node.js for building native addons.
 It is independent from the underlying JavaScript runtime (e.g. V8 or ChakraCore) and is maintained as part of Node.js itself.
-This API will be Application Binary Interface (ABI) stable across versions and flavors of Node.js.
 It is intended to insulate native addons from changes in the underlying JavaScript engine and allow modules compiled for one version to run on later versions of Node.js without recompilation.

-N-API guarantees the **API** and **ABI** compatibility across different versions of Node.js.
-So if you switched to a different version of Node.js, you would not need to reinstall or recompile the native addon.
+The `node-addon-api` module, which is not part of Node.js, preserves the benefits of the N-API as it consists only of inline code that depends only on the stable API provided by N-API.
+As such, modules built against one version of Node.js using node-addon-api should run without having to be rebuilt with newer versions of Node.js.

+As new APIs are added to N-API, node-addon-api must be updated to provide wrappers for those new APIs.
+For this reason node-addon-api provides methods that allow callers to obtain the underlying N-API handles so direct calls to N-API and the use of the objects/methods provided by node-addon-api can be used together.
+For example, in order to be able to use an API for which the node-add-api does not yet provide a wrapper.

-APIs exposed by N-API are generally used to create and manipulate JavaScript values.
+APIs exposed by node-addon-api are generally used to create and manipulate JavaScript values.
 Concepts and operations generally map to ideas specified in the **ECMA262 Language Specification**.

 - **[Setup](#setup)**
 - **[API Documentation](#api)**